 Then anyway, is Jn 12:40 followed by verse 41 that says “Isaiah said this because he saw His glory and spoke of Him” (Is 6:9,10).
 Now try to get Gal 3:19.
-Consider the paper “Mixing Old and New” as well.
-Read the paper “Who is Jesus Christ”.
+Consider the meditation “Mixing Old and New” as well.
+Read the meditation “Who is Jesus Christ”.
 Many “Christians” still preach a “gospel” prior to Jesus’ cross!!!

 Be careful to not totally miss Jesus Christ and still be trapped in an old BC system (Heb 8:13).

 - Church is not a building [made by human hands].
 (Acts 7:48-53; Ps 127:1; Isaiah 66:1,2; Heb 9:1; Acts 17:24)